 The changing seasons

 No city shows the beauty and adapts to the changing seasons better than Boston.
-This New England city survives the worst of the bitter cold winters, thanks to the best snow-removal system that puts other East Coast cities to shame.
-But the beauty of the city shines during the fall and spring months.
-There is nothing quite like it.
+This New England metropolis survives the worst of the bitterly cold winters thanks to the best snow-removal system that puts other East Coast cities to shame.
+But the beauty of Boston shines during the fall and spring months.
+While most people in the northeast must travel further north in the autumn to peep at leaves, Boston has the luxury of having its own fiery array of red and orange leaves right in the city itself.
+The spring here is equally explosive, and you’ll swear you’ve never seen so many blossoms at once or giant magnolias whose scent carries on the breeze down the streets through the entire city.
+With both seasons, there is nothing quite like it.